codio/knowledge/source/instructors/admin/integration/intro.rst

    :caption: Integration with LMS systems
    :hidden:

-   lti-keys
+   lms-systems/system-specific-directions
+   lms-students
+   grading
    lti-app
-   lti-constant
+   lti-keys-and-urls-information
    lti-course-copy
-   lms-systems/canvas
-   grading
    lti1-3
-   lms-students

 Learning Tools Interoperability (LTI) is a standard for passing user, organization, and course information between learning management systems (tool consumers) and learning tools and tool providers, such as Codio.